 Figure 1: Example of non inter-ledger interoperability

-As per the figure 1, there is just one ledger, in this scenario it is a type of interoperability out of the scope of this document.
+As per figure 1, there is just one ledger, in this scenario it is a type of interoperability out of the scope of the present document.
 Serve as illustrative, that functional components, sometimes security functional components others minimal functional components or simply optional functional components, are able to provide intra-chain interoperability, inside the PDL for a completeness of the DLT.

 6 Types of PDL Interoperability